Clicker: Social uses

+Animal training uses

 Clickers were first used by marine mammal trainer Karen Pryor as a way of communicating with their animals.
 Dolphins and whales communicate underwater through a series of clicks and whistles known as echolocation, and the clicker allowed a trainer to produce signals they were more likely to understand.

-Nowadays, clickers are used to train all kinds of animals, most commonly dogs.
+Clickers are now used to train dogs, and other animals.
 When associated with a treat, a click allows the owner to mark the precise moment the desired behavior is executed.